bannff/Agentic-Datasets/README_AGENTIC.md

 The workflow verifies http://localhost:11434, installs `agentic-datasets` with `[ollama]` extra, runs the pipeline, and uploads `out*.jsonl` files as artifacts.
 No OLLAMA_HOST is needed beyond localhost.

+Labels and preflight
+- Label your runner with `ollama` so only machines with Ollama pick up the job (`runs-on: [self-hosted, ollama]`).
+- Optional preflight on the runner:
+  - scripts/runner_preflight_ollama.sh (defaults to qwen3:8b)
+  - Example:
+    - `bash scripts/runner_preflight_ollama.sh`

+Hosted smoke checks
+- For fast PR feedback without models, use `.github/workflows/smoke_hosted.yml`.
+  - Runs lint, typecheck, tests, and a deterministic example pipeline on regular hosted runners.

 ## Strands-SDK Docs:

 - Quick Start: